 The Company's financial statements are prepared using generally accepted accounting principles in the United States of America applicable to a going concern which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
-The Company has not yet established an ongoing source of revenues sufficient to cover its operating costs and allow it to continue as a going concern.
+The Company has not yet established an ongoing source of revenues sufficient to cover its operating costs which raises substantial doubt regarding its ability to continue as a going concern.
 The ability of the Company to continue as a going concern is dependent on the Company obtaining adequate capital to fund operating losses until it becomes profitable.
 If the Company is unable to obtain adequate capital, it could be forced to cease operations.